cypriss/mouth-instrument/README.md

 ## Using mouth-instrument

-First, install the gem via you Gemfile or do so manually:
+First, install the gem via your Gemfile or do so manually:

     gem install mouth-instrument